damianhakert/damianhakert.github.io/source/posts/2017-03-22-gitlab-9-0-released.html.md

 To upgrade to GitLab 9.0, downtime is required.
 Larger instances (>1000 users) should expect about 15 minutes of downtime.

-The specific migrations requiring downtime are described below.
+The specific migrations requiring downtime or taking significant time are described below.

-- ** DO WE HAVE COLUMNS WITH DEFAULT VALUES THAT ARE ADDED? **
-- ** DO WE HAVE INDEXES THAT ARE ADDED? **
+* Some columns are renamed.
+This operation requires downtime.
+* A new column is added to users table, which does not require downtime but may take some time to complete.
+* The builds table is updated, which does not require downtime but may take some time depending on your CI usage.

 GitLab 9.0 introduces a [new version of our API](#api-v4).
 While existing calls to API v3 will continue to work until August 2017, we advise you to make any